fogo-sh/borik/README.md

 ### Nix

-If you have Nix installed and Nix Flakes enabled, this repo provides a Flake devShell to make it easier to work on Borik.
+If you have Nix installed and Nix Flakes enabled, this repo provides a Flake to streamline the process of running & developing the bot.

+Start by following the `.env` instructions above, then do one of the following:

+#### Running for usage

+If you just want to use Borik and don't intend on working on it yourself, running `nix run` should be all that is required to compile and start Borik.

+#### For development

+If you plan on working on Borik, run the below commands to prepare a dev shell and run Borik in it.

+- Run `nix develop`
-To use it, you can run `nix develop` from the root of this repo.
-This will drop you into a shell with Go & the required dependencies for Borik, as well as the required `CGO_CFLAGS_ALLOW` environment variable set, so you can skip straight to the `.env` instructions above.
+  - This will drop you into a shell with Go & all required dependencies ready to go.
+- Run `go run .`

 ### MacOS